Quality Assessment of DIBR-synthesized views: An Overview: Objective image/video quality assessment of DIBR-synthesized views

 Then, the sharpness (edge structures) is calculated by four filters in\cite{Wu2013reduce}.
 Finally, the disorder and sharpness similarity between the distorted and reference images are estimated by using the similarity function in SSIM \cite{Wangssim}.

-\subsubsection{\bf{Wavelet transform based FR metrics}}
+\subsubsection{{Wavelet transform based FR metrics}}

-in the previous part, we introduced the metrics that use the edge/contour in luminance domain to evaluate the geometric distortions in DIBR-synthesized views.
+In the previous part, we introduced the metrics that use the edge/contour in luminance domain to evaluate the geometric distortions in DIBR-synthesized views.
 According to previous research, the wavelet transform representation can not only capture the image edges, but also some other texture unnaturalness.
 In this part, the wavelet transform based FR metrics will be reviewed.

 Battisti \textsl{et al.} proposed an FR metric (3DSwIM) for DIBR-synthesized views based on the comparison of statistical features of wavelet sub-bands \cite{battisti2015objective, 3dswimsoft}.
 The same as EM-IQA \cite{ling2017image} and VQA-SIAT \cite{liu2015subjective}, 3DSwIM uses a block matching to ensure the ``shifting-resilience''.
-The distortions in each block of the synthesized view is measured by the Kolmogorov–Smirnov \cite{lilliefors1967kolmogorov} distance between the histograms of the two matched blocks.
-In addition, since the Human Vision System (HVS) pays more attention on the human body, a skin detector is used to weight the skin regions in the matched blocks.
+The distortions in each block of the synthesized view is measured by the Kolmogorov-Smirnov \cite{lilliefors1967kolmogorov} distance between {the histograms of the matched blocks in the synthesized and reference images.} In addition, since the Human Vision System (HVS) pays more attention on the human body, a skin detector is used to weight the skin regions in the matched blocks.

 Sandi\'c-Stankovi\'c \textsl{et al.} proposed another multi-scaled decomposition based FR metric MW-PSNR \cite{sandic2015dibrw, sandic2016free}.
 The MW-PSNR uses morphological wavelet filters for decomposition.
 Then a multi-scale wavelet mean square error (MW-MSE) is calculated as the average MSE of all sub-bands and finally the MW-PSNR is calculated from it.